GetDKAN/dkan/docs/admin/adding_new_content.md

 # Adding New Content

-Your Granicus Open Data site is an access point for citizens to connect with your open data, but data isn't the only content you can add.
-Granicus Open Data is designed to showcase your open data in a number of ways to best engage site visitors and demonstrate tangible value.
+Your DKAN site is an access point for citizens to connect with your open data, but data isn't the only content you can add.
+DKAN is designed to showcase your open data in a number of ways to best engage site visitors and demonstrate tangible value.

 There is a variety of content types at your disposal, and it's up to you to choose which best suits your needs.
 What are you aiming for?
 What kind of experience do you want your site visitors to have?
 The answers to these questions will help you decide which content type is right.

 In some cases, like data content, it's not a complicated choice.
 Data Stories and Dashboards are less obvious content types to use.
 As a Site Manager, you think about the site as a whole and how all the content flows together to create a transformative experience for citizens.

-The early stages of creating your Granicus Open Data site will involve adding more new content than later stages, which involve more content management.
+The early stages of creating your DKAN site will involve adding more new content than later stages, which involve more content management.
 Some content, like Resources, might get added every day as new data is made open in many different data formats.
 Alternatively, Group is a less frequently added piece of content.

 As a Site Manager, you might be involved in adding content in earlier stages and gradually become less involved, or you might never directly generate content.
-In any case, it's important to understand what content can be added, how it is used and how often, and the overall process so that you can effectively manage your Granicus Open Data site and support your team.
+In any case, it's important to understand what content can be added, how it is used and how often, and the overall process so that you can effectively manage your DKAN site and support your team.

 #### Here's the breakdown of content by most frequently added: